Common Health Issues in Small Dogs

 Emergency Coverage

 Small dogs are more susceptible to injuries from falls, attacks by larger animals, and accidents.
-Comprehensive emergency coverage is essential for these vulnerable pets.
+Wide-ranging emergency coverage is essential for these vulnerable pets.